NTT123/pax/README.md

 It is a good practice to keep functions decorated by `pax.pure` as small as possible.

-PAX provides the function `pax.module_and_value` that converts a PAX module's method to a pure function which returns the updated module in the output.
+PAX provides the function `pax.module_and_value` that converts a module's method to a pure function.
+The pure function also returns the updated module in its output.
 For example:

 ```python
 net = Counter(3)